fxlin/p2-concurrency/docs/vtune.md

 Linux users: if the provided .tar.gz does not work, try the newest one from Intel.

+If none of the method works, in case of deadline emergency, you can run the VTune viewer from the command line on granger1/2.
+See [here](vtune-cmd.md).

 How to download:
   * Method 1: ```scp portal.cs.virginia.edu:/u/xl6yq/cs4414/VTune_Profiler_2020_update2_setup.exe .```
   * Method 2: WinSCP, which can download files over SSH